💳 Pay 2x free of charge for purchases over €70

 - Secondary dysmenorrhea is associated with a specific disease such as fibroids, endometriosis or adenomyosis.

-Is it normal to have pain during your period?
+Is it normal to feel pain during your period?

-Period pain is often caused by uterine contractions, which occur during ovulation.
+Menstrual pain is often caused by uterine contractions, which occur during ovulation.
 These contractions cause the release of prostaglandins, which increase blood flow to the cervix and uterus.
-This increases pressure inside the uterus and causes cramping.
+This increases pressure inside the uterus, causing cramping.

-The most common cause of painful periods is the overgrowth of certain cells in the endometrial layer of the uterus.
-These cells produce large amounts of prostaglandin, which irritate the walls of the uterus.
+The most common cause of painful periods is the proliferation of certain cells in the endometrial layer of the uterus.
+These cells produce large quantities of prostaglandins, which irritate the walls of the uterus.

-Painful periods are very common during adolescence.
-They usually occur every month, although some women may have longer cycles.
-The pain occurs because the endometrial layer of the uterus contracts, causing cramping.
+Painful periods are very common in adolescence.
+They generally occur every month, although some women may have longer cycles.
+The pain occurs because the endometrial layer of the uterus contracts, causing cramps.

 The cause of these contractions is still unknown.
 However, there are several theories about what might be happening inside the uterus.
-Some people think that contractions are caused by the release of prostaglandins, which are hormones produced by the endometrium.
-Others believe the contractions are triggered by changes in blood flow.
-Still others suggest that the contractions are linked to the presence of sperm.
+Some people believe that the contractions are caused by the release of prostaglandins, which are hormones produced by the endometrium.
+Others believe that contractions are triggered by changes in blood flow.
+Still others suggest that contractions are linked to the presence of spermatozoa.

 There are many causes of painful periods, including hormonal imbalances, excessive weight gain, dehydration, stress, irregular eating habits, caffeine consumption, poor diet, smoking, alcohol abuse, certain medications, genetics and even psychological factors.